milkias17/AirBnB_clone/README.md

 - This is an airbnb clone

-The goal of the project is to deploy on your server a simple copy of the AirBnB website.
+  The project mainly focuses on creating and deploying copy for the airbnb website.

+  Concepts to be covered are:

+		The Console

-		The console
+The console does the following tasks:

-	create your data model
+    ->create your data model
-	manage (create, update, destroy, etc) objects via a console / command interpreter store and persist objects to a file (JSON file
+    ->manage (create, update, destroy, etc) objects via a console / command interpreter ->store and persist objects to a file (JSON file)

 		Install and use